cmehrshad/cmehrshad.github.io/content/authors/admin/_index.md

     date_start: 2025-01-01
     date_end: 2025-06-01
     summary: |2-
-      At VHB, developed intelligent systems spanning healthcare and transportation domains.
-Designed the Elder Care Health Bot using LlamaIndex Workflows and a Retrieval-Augmented Generation (RAG) pipeline to personalize user interactions and proactively detect health anomalies.
-Built the Traffic Analyzer for vehicle detection, tracking, and re-identification to deliver actionable traffic insights, and integrated VideoIndexer into Microsoft Copilot to automate video analysis workflows for DOT operations.
+      Built intelligent systems for healthcare and transportation analytics.
+Developed the Elder Care Health Bot using LlamaIndex Workflows and a Retrieval-Augmented Generation (RAG) pipeline for personalized health monitoring and proactive disease detection.
+Created the Traffic Analyzer for vehicle detection and tracking, and integrated VideoIndexer with Microsoft Copilot to automate DOT video analysis.

   - position: Interim Engineering Intern
     company_name: Qualcomm Technologies, Inc.